-The Handmaid's Tale debuted to widespread acclaim last month.
+The Handmaid's Tale has debuted to widespread acclaim.
 "Acclaim" really isn't even the word for it — most reviews agree that the show is so good it's beyond comparison.
 The series, available for streaming on Hulu, details a dystopia in the near future in which women are reduced to their reproductive purpose.
 The titular Handmaids are but "wombs on two legs," as the narrator Offred (played by Elisabeth Moss) puts it, courtesy of a new puritanical political regime.
 Adapted from Margaret Atwood's 1985 novel, the tale is eerily parallel to today's headlines; with a conservative in the White House, puritanical rhetoric has crept back into our political discourse.

 In light of renewed policing of women's reproductive systems — and the health care overhaul the GOP passed in Congress last week — The Handmaid's Tale seems scarily relevant.
 The New York Times recently ran an essay titled, "Margaret Atwood on What The Handmaid’s Tale Means in the Age of Trump."
 The Verge published a piece titled "In Trump's America, The Handmaid's Tale Matters More Than Ever."
 This raises the question: Would The Handmaid's Tale be relevant without our current administration?
 And, more importantly, would we want to watch it?